 My first memory of art is seeing hieroglyphics.
 When we were told we didn't know what they meant, those strange shapes and drawings became so magical.

-Years later, I saw the Rosetta stone in the British museum which translated those mystical symbols; those pictures of hawks and eyes were not curses or spells or recipes for love potions.
+Years later, I discovered the Rosetta stone in the British museum.
+That is the stone that contains hieroglyphics directly translated into Ancient Greek, and is how we translated those mystical symbols; but the pictures of hawks, snakes and eyes are neither curses nor spells nor recipes for love potions.
 The Rosetta stone is all about taxes and laws and edicts - it is ancient Egyptian admin.

 That's why I don't like talking about or explaining art.
-I could translate everything for you but maybe you you have invented an even more magical meaning.
+I could translate everything but maybe you have invented an even more magical meaning.
 My explanation could be admin to you.

 W.O.